discretize/discretize-guides/fractals/sunqua-peak/index.md

 #### Air Phase <Label>100%-66%</Label>
 <Grid>
 <GridItem xs="12" sm="7">
 After crossing the green line, the fight starts.
 After about one second, Ai dashes to a randomly chosen side and casts a set of line attacks.
-During this time, a CC bar appears, which should only attemped to be broken in organized groups (due to the very small window of opportunity that requires coordination).
-After the line attacks, she will dash to the middle and target each player with an orange AoE, forcing the group to split up to minimize damage taken.
+During this time, a CC bar appears, which ***should not be broken** in any group (it is because then you can CC Ai in the middle, you get no orange AoEs, means more DPS for not spreading out).
+After the line attacks, she will dash to the middle and target each player with an orange AoE, forcing the group to split up to minimize damage taken (**only of you break Ai's first CC bar, or don't break Ai's 2nd CC bar in the middle**).
 When the circles disappear, group up (avoiding any subsequent lines or explosions) and start bursting.
 If you have not broken the 1st CC bar, a second will appear, as Ai starts casting a series of cone attacks.

 </GridItem>
 <GridItem xs="12" sm="5">